oblaser/rpihal/readme.md

 The emulator can be used to run your project on your working machine (Windows or Linux).
-To build the emulator project include all the same files as in the main project, plus the [emu.cpp](src/emu/emu.cpp) file (don't include any other rpihal source file to the build, nor link to the rpihal).
+To build the emulator project include all the same files as in the main project, plus the [emu.cpp](src/emu/emu.cpp) file (don't include any other rpihal source file to the build, nor link to the rpihal), and define `RPIHAL_EMU` in the compiler (not anyehere in source nor header files).

 The emulator uses the OneLoneCoder [Pixel Game Engine](https://github.com/OneLoneCoder/olcPixelGameEngine) for the graphics.